Freedom in the World

 Political Rights (1 = best, 7 = worst)

 Burkina Faso experienced a series of military coups after gaining independence from France in 1960.
-In 1987, army captain Blaise Compaoré ousted Thomas Sankara, a populist president who had risen to power through a coup in 1983.
+In 1987, army captain Blaise Compaoré ousted Thomas Sankara, a populist president who had risen to power through a 1983 coup.
 In 1991, a democratic constitution was approved in a referendum, and Compaoré won that year’s presidential election due to an opposition boycott.
 Compaoré secured another seven-year term in the 1998 election.

-The government undertook a series of political reforms after 1998, including the introduction of an independent electoral commission, a single-ballot voting system, public campaign financing, and a third vice presidential position in the legislature for the opposition leader.
-The 2002 National Assembly election were the first conducted without a significant opposition boycott, and Compaoré’s Congress for Democracy and Progress (CDP) party won only half of the assembly seats.
+The government undertook a series of political reforms after 1998.
+The 2002 National Assembly elections were the first conducted without a significant opposition boycott, and Compaoré’s Congress for Democracy and Progress (CDP) party won only half of the assembly seats.

-Two-term presidential limits were reintroduced in 2000, but this law was not retroactive, allowing for Compaoré’s reelection to a third term in 2005.
-The country’s first municipal elections were held in 2006, with the CDP capturing nearly two-thirds of the local council seats.
-The CDP won 73 seats in the 2007 National Assembly election, while the largest opposition party, the Alliance for Democracy and Federation–African Democratic Rally (ADF-RDA), captured only 14.
+Two-term presidential limits were reintroduced in 2000, but the law was not retroactive, allowing for Compaoré’s reelection to a third term in 2005.
+The country’s first municipal elections were held in 2006, with the CDP capturing nearly two-thirds of the local council seats; the CDP was also victorious in the 2007 National Assembly elections.

-In the November 2010 presidential election, six opposition candidates ran against Compaoré, who won with just over 80 percent of the vote.
-His closest challenger, Hama Arba Diallo, captured less than 10 percent.
-Only 55 percent of registered voters came out to the polls; the Burkina-based think tank, Center for Democratic Governance, estimated that over 3.5 million eligible voters remain unregistered.
-Although four opposition candidates challenged Compaoré’s victory and called for a new election, the Constitutional Council upheld the results.
+In the November 2010 presidential election, six opposition candidates ran against Compaoré, who won with over 80 percent of the vote.
+Although opposition candidates challenged Compaoré’s victory, the Constitutional Council upheld the results.
 The 2010 election was the last in which Compaoré was eligible to run under the current constitution.
-However, the CDP has stated its intention to revise Article 37 of the charter, which would allow him to run again in 2015.
+However, in 2012 the CDP stated that it would revise Article 37 of the charter in order to allow Compaoré to run again.

-In February 2011, student riots broke out in many major cities in reaction to the death of a student, Justin Zongo, while in police custody.
-The government ordered universities to close and cut off funding for student services.
-Meanwhile, army soldiers mutinied over unpaid wages from March to May, a period of looting and general violence nationwide.
-In April, policemen and teachers joined the protests, demanding better pay and working conditions.
+In February 2011, student riots broke out in many major cities in reaction to the death of a student, Justin Zongo, in police custody.
+The government closed the nation’s universities and cut off funding for student services.
+Starting in March, army soldiers mutinied over unpaid wages, beginning a period of general violence and unrest nationwide.
+In April, policemen and teachers joined the protests.
 Compaoré responded in mid-April by replacing the prime minister and the security chiefs, and naming himself minister of defense.
-However, soldiers rampaged in Bobo-Dioulasso, the second-largest city, for several days in early June until elite troops arrived to quell the unrest.
-Later in June, Compaoré replaced all 13 of the country’s regional governors.
-In July, 217 leaders of the army mutiny were arrested and 566 soldiers who took part were dismissed.
+In June, Compaoré replaced all 13 of the country’s regional governors.
+In July, 217 leaders of the mutiny were arrested and 566 soldiers who took part were dismissed.
 In August, three policemen were sentenced for Zongo’s death.

 Burkina Faso is not an electoral democracy.
 International monitors have judged recent elections to be generally free but not entirely fair, due to the ruling CDP’s privileged access to state resources and the media.
-Some reported problems with the 2010 presidential election include traditional leaders mobilizing voters for the incumbent, inadequate numbers of voting cards and ballots at the polls, incorrect electoral lists, and the use of state resources for President Blaise Compaoré’s campaign.
-The 111-seat National Assembly is unicameral, and members serve five-year terms.
+Some reported problems with the 2010 presidential election included traditional leaders mobilizing voters for the incumbent, inadequate numbers of voting cards and ballots at the polls, incorrect electoral lists, and the use of state resources for President Blaise Compaoré’s campaign.
+The 2012 parliamentary and municipal elections were run more efficiently and were generally considered free by domestic and international observers, even though the opposition claimed similar privileged access to state resources by the ruling party.
+The newly expanded 127-seat National Assembly is unicameral, and members serve five-year terms.
 The legislature is independent, but subject to executive influence.
-In July 2011, the National Assembly dissolved the National Electoral Commission at the request of the opposition, and a new commission will be formed before the May 2012 legislative and municipal elections.
+In July 2011, the National Assembly dissolved the National Electoral Commission at the request of the opposition, and a new commission was formed prior to the December 2012 elections.

 The constitution guarantees the right to form political parties, and 13 parties are currently represented in the legislature.
 Electoral reforms in 2009 extended the right to vote in presidential elections and referendums to Burkinabè living abroad, but not until the 2015 presidential election.
 Reforms also included an injunction against the practice of switching parties after elections.
-In January 2010, the National Assembly passed a law requiring that all voters show picture identification when arriving to the polls, though there were problems with delayed distribution of the cards.
+In January 2010, the National Assembly passed a law requiring that all voters show picture identification when arriving at the polls.
+In June 2012, the parliament voted to give all presidents since Burkina Faso’s 1960 independence immunity from prosecution, despite an opposition boycott of the vote.

 Corruption remains widespread, despite a number of public and private anticorruption initiatives.
 The courts have been unwilling or unable to adequately prosecute many senior officials charged with corruption.
-Burkina Faso was ranked 100 out of 183 countries surveyed in Transparency International’s 2011 Corruption Perceptions Index.
+The government stepped up anticorruption efforts in 2012, firing the head of the country’s notoriously corrupt customs office in January.
+Burkina Faso was ranked 83 out of 176 countries surveyed in Transparency International’s 2012 Corruption Perceptions Index.

 Although freedom of expression is constitutionally guaranteed and generally respected, many media outlets practice self-censorship.
 Journalists occasionally face criminal libel prosecutions, death threats, and other forms of harassment and intimidation.
-In March 2011, student demonstrators at the University of Ouagadougou attacked journalists from the state-owned Burkinabe Broadcasting Corporation for allegedly censoring coverage of an earlier protest; later that month, RTB journalists were prevented by an angry mob from covering a labor union meeting.
+In October 2012, two journalists at the private weekly L’Ouragan were sentenced to 12 months in prison for defamation, and their paper was suspended for six months, for publishing allegations of corruption against the state prosecutor’s office.
+In December, the Higher Council for Communication suspended the daily Le Quotidien for one week for breach of journalistic ethics, an act criticized by advocacy groups as a restriction on freedom of information.
 Along with the state-owned outlets, there are over 50 private radio stations, three private television stations, and several independent newspapers.
 The government does not restrict internet access.

 Burkina Faso is a secular state, and freedom of religion is respected.
 Academic freedom is also unrestricted.

 The constitution provides for the right to assemble, though demonstrations are sometimes suppressed or banned.
 While many nongovernmental organizations operate openly and freely, human rights groups have reported abuses by security forces.
-At least six people were killed in February 2011 as a result of demonstrations following the death of student Justin Zongo in police custody, as security forces used tear gas and live ammunition to subdue the protests.
+After violent demonstrations in 2011, continuing protests in 2012 have been peaceful.
 The constitution guarantees the right to strike, and unions are able to engage freely in strikes and collective bargaining, although only a minority of the workforce is unionized.

 The judicial system is formally independent, but it is subject to executive influence and corruption.
 The courts are further weakened by a lack of resources and citizens’ poor knowledge of their rights.

-Human rights advocates in Burkina Faso have repeatedly criticized the military and police for committing abuses with impunity, which sparked the protests in February.
+Human rights advocates in Burkina Faso have repeatedly criticized the military and police for committing abuses with impunity.
 Police often use excessive force and disregard pretrial detention limits.
 The sentencing in August 2011 of three police officers charged with the torture and death of Zongo was seen as a positive step.

 Discrimination against various ethnic minorities occurs but is not widespread.
-However, homosexuals and those infected with HIV routinely experience discrimination.
+However, gay men and lesbians, as well as those infected with HIV, routinely experience discrimination.
 In an effort to address discrimination against the disabled, Burkina Faso ratified the Convention on the Rights of Persons with Disabilities in 2009 and adopted a new law on the protection and promotion of the rights of the disabled in April 2010.
-Civil society actors also noted increased government efforts in 2010 to provide access to healthcare and a decrease in costs for maternal health services.
+Civil society actors also noted increased government efforts in 2010 to provide access to health care and a decrease in costs for maternal health services.

 The constitution provides for freedom of movement within the country, although security checks on travelers are common.
 Equality of opportunity is hampered in part by the advantages conferred on CDP members, who receive preferential treatment in securing public contracts.

 While illegal, gender discrimination remains common in employment, education, property, and family rights, particularly in rural areas.
-There are 16 women in the 111-seat national legislature.
+There are 20 women in the 127-seat National Assembly.
 Reforms in 2009 established a 30 percent quota for women on all party candidate lists in municipal and legislative elections, but the law is vague regarding implementation.
 In the north, early marriage contributes to lower female school enrollment and a heightened incidence of obstetric fistula.
 Human rights groups have recorded a significant drop in the prevalence of female genital mutilation since its criminalization in 1996.

 Burkina Faso is a source, transit, and destination country for trafficking in women and children, who are subject to forced labor and sexual exploitation.
-According to the U.S. State Department’s 2011 Trafficking in Persons Report, Burkina Faso does not comply with the minimum standards for eliminating human trafficking.
-However, the report also noted the government’s reform efforts, including a 2008 law that criminalizes all forms of human trafficking and assigns more stringent penalties to those convicted.
-In 2010, Burkinabè authorities intercepted 660 children from traffickers.
+According to the U.S. State Department’s 2012 Trafficking in Persons Report, Burkina Faso does not comply with the minimum standards for eliminating human trafficking and it is placed in Tier 2.
+However, the report also noted the government’s reform efforts as evidenced by a larger number of children—1,112—intercepted from traffickers in 2011.